peterhohk/locate-rgb/README.md

 # LocateRGB

-A simple game about RGB colour space.
+A small game in RGB colour space.

 Created as a practice project for writing Vue apps.